Ryzee119/usb64/README.md

 - [x] USB mass storage driver to backup mempaks and gameboy ROMs over USB.

 ## Todo
+- [ ] N64 mouse emulation (Use a USB Mouse!).
+- [ ] Raspberry Pi interface or similar for all other USB controllers.
-- [ ] Teensy 4.1 is overkill.
-Port to other/cheaper platforms?
+- [ ] Hardwired controller interface.
 - [ ] More USB controller drivers.
 - [ ] True dual analog sticks with GoldenEye and Perfect Dark.
 - [ ] Additional Gameboy MBCs.
-(Only MBC3 supported!)
+(Only MBC3 supported at the moment)
-- [ ] Raspberry Pi interface or similar for all other USB controllers.
-- [ ] Hardwired controller interface.
 - [ ] Gameboy Camera Support.
 - [ ] Touch LCD Support.
+- [ ] Teensy 4.1 is overkill.
+Port to other/cheaper platforms?
 - [ ] Remove USBHOST_t36 dependency.
 (TinyUSB is more portable).
-- [ ] N64 mouse emulation (Use a USB Mouse!).

 ## Supported USB Controllers
 - Bluetooth 8bitdo/compatible controllers via the [8BitDo Wireless USB Adapter](https://www.8bitdo.com/wireless-usb-adapter/)